Deligne's conjecture and mirror symmetry: Introduction

 \section{Introduction}

-In the paper \cite{DeligneL}, Deligne formulated a profound conjecture about the relation between the value of the $L$-function of an algebraic variety at a critical point and the classical periods of the same variety.
-It is a generalization of the BSD conjecture, while further prompt Beilinson to formulate a much more general conjecture about the special values of $L$-functions and algebraic geometry \cite{Schneider}.
-Deligne's conjecture is extremely hard to prove.
-In fact, given a variety $X$, even the computation of its Deligne's period is far from trivial.
-The main result of this paper is that the mirror symmetry of Calabi-Yau threefolds will facilitate the computations of Deligne's periods.
-We will explicitly show how this method works for an example.
-We will also compute the Deligne's period of the Calabi-Yau threefolds that have been studied in the recent paper \cite{Candelas}.
-Based on their numerical results, we will explicitly verify Deligne's conjecture.
+In the paper \cite{DeligneL}, Deligne formulates a profound conjecture about the relation between the special value of the $L$-function of an algebraic variety at a critical integral point and the classical periods of this variety.
+It provides an important generalization to the BSD conjecture for elliptic curves, while further prompts Beilinson to formulate a much more general conjecture about the special values of $L$-functions \cite{Nekovar, Schneider}.
+However, Deligne's conjecture is potentially extremely difficult to prove, and by far no proof is available in literature yet.
+Therefore it is very interesting to see whether researches from other areas, e.g. string theory and mirror symmetry, can provide any insights in the study of Deligne's conjecture, which is exactly the motivation of this paper.

+In fact, given a variety $X$, even the explicit computation of its Deligne's period is far from trivial.
+One important result of this paper is that for a Calabi-Yau threefold in a mirror family, mirror symmetry will provide all the geometric data needed in the computation of its Deligne's period.
+We will also give two important examples to show how this method works.

-Given a smooth variety $X$ defined over $\mathbb{Q}$, the pure motive $h^i(X)$ has three realizations: \begin{enumerate} \item The Betti realization $H^i_B(X)$, which is the cohomology group $H^i(X(\mathbb{C}), \mathbb{Q})$ of the complex manifold defined by $X$ \cite{Nekovar}.
-It has a pure Hodge structure on it.
+In order to streamline the discussion of Deligne's conjecture, we will resort to the concept of pure motives \cite{DeligneL}.
+But in this paper we will adopt the philosophy that pure motives can be understood through their classical realizations \cite{KimYang, Nekovar}.
+Given a smooth variety $X$ defined over $\mathbb{Q}$, a pure motive associated to $X$ will be denoted by $h^i(X)$, where $i$ is an integer.
+We will not attempt to explain what $h^i(X)$ is, or how to construct it.
+Instead, we will focus on its three important realizations: \begin{enumerate} \item The Betti realization $H^i_B(X)$, which is the singular cohomology group $H^i(X, \mathbb{Q})$ of the complex manifold structure of $X$ \cite{Nekovar}.
+It has a pure Hodge structure induced by the Hodge decomposition.

-\item The de Rham realization $H^i_{\text{dR}}(X)$, which is defined only by the algebraic data of $X$, e.g. the algebraic forms over $\mathbb{Q}$ \cite{Voisin}.
+\item The de Rham realization $H^i_{\text{dR}}(X)$, which is constructed from the algebraic data of $X$, i.e. the algebraic forms on $X$ \cite{Voisin}.